tanay105/Classroom-Bot/docs/test_plan/survey/user_testing_survey.md

 * Did you miss any notification from the bot ?

-* Did the bot crashing while you were using it ?
-If yes, was there any particular action that you did that might have acted as a bug trigger ?
+* Did the bot crash while you were using it ?
+If yes, was there any particular action that you did that might have acted as a trigger ?

 * Please fill in the following details : ( if you dont know the answer just type N/A)
 >* The operating system of your device :